-RAKWA upgraded three main pump stations in the first phase with motor control centres including Grundfos CUE variable speed drives with dedicated controls and remote management technology from Grundfos.
+RAKWA upgraded three main pump stations in the first phase with motor control centers including Grundfos CUE variable speed drives with dedicated controls, and remote management technology from Grundfos.

-"With the new remote management system we can monitor all our remote stations through mobile phones or tablets or even our desktops," says Walid Abdelrahman.
+"With the new remote management system we can monitor all our remote stations through cellphones or tablets, or even our desktops," says Walid Abdelrahman.
 "This limited the need for doing physical visits to the stations, and it has significantly reduced fuel consumption that used to be burned to do these visits."
 The system also enabled a wide range of data analysis, which helped the RAKWA maintenance team to shift from reactive maintenance to predictive maintenance.

 "The digital solution also included installation of the VFD controls, which allowed us to control the speed of the pumps to match with the pump flow," Walid Abdelrahman says.
 "In total it's improved the efficiency in terms of the performance of the pump and the energy consumption.
-And it means the pumps are actually living longer, which is reducing the cost for maintenance, as well as the downtime of the assets."
+And it means the pumps actually last longer, which reduces the cost of maintenance, as well as the downtime of the assets."